Eva Elizabeth Edwards

 1884 - 1981

-Eva Edwards was a musician who served as a missionary, educator, and administrator in Australia, New Zealand, and the Fiji Islands.
-Her most notable music contribution was translating many hymns into the Fijian language.
+Eva Edwards was a missionary, educator, and administrator in Australia, New Zealand, and the Fiji Islands.
+One of her many contributions was the translating of many periodicals, books and hymns into the Fijian language.

 Edwards was a pioneering teacher at what would later become Fulton College in Fiji and later served as secretary to the Togan Mission in the islands.
 She spent twenty years working in that area of the South Pacific.
 Additionally, she was dean of women at both Western Australia Missionary College and Longburn Adventist College in New Zealand and also taught at the Avondale church school.

 She worked at the mission headquarters in Fiji until the end of 1950, retiring because of failing health.
 Friends cared for her until the Charles Harrison Memorial Hospital opened in Cooranbong, NSW, Australia, near Avondale College.
 She occupied its first bed and would spend the last seventeen years of her life there, having lost both her sight and hearing.

 Venerated for her work as a pioneer in mission service and respected for her commitment to quality education and example in courage and unfaltering faith, Edwards was supported and visited by many former students and associates in her final years.
 She died on June 2, 1981, at age 96.